top of page

 Holes Five and Fourteen

 Hopefully you didn't end up in the water on the last hole and can approach this tee without any negative thoughts!
-Playing this par 4 hole the first time through is much easier for both sexes!
-With the men having an extra 50m and the ladies having an extra 100m or so the second time around!
+Playing this par 4 hole the first time through is much easier with a difference of about 150 metres between the Red and Blue markers whilst still retaining its par of 4!

 The tee shot looks fairly straight forward, but down the left there is an out of bounds.
 If it is in the warmer months be wary trying to find a lost ball in the long grass as there are a few little slithery tigers around!
 If you don't head left, but take the scenic route right, be sure to call out fore to warn anyone playing to the first green that they should cover the important parts (that decision is theirs and theirs alone!) or risk having them hit by a little white ball.